Chapter 15: Strange Change of the Landscape

 The struggling iron feather bird soon turned motionless.
 Zhen Jin pointed the spear at the ground and thrust hard, immobilizing the iron feather bird’s corpse.
 Zi Di then went forward and took out her dagger to dissect it.
 She gathered its iron feathers, which were an outstanding material, and some of its blood.
 As for the flesh, there was not much of it and it was of low value and so was discarded without hesitation.

 While the girl gathered the materials, Zhen Jin was at her side guarding, armed with a javelin in case any other beast attacked.
-The first time they had run across an iron feather bird, the youngster was somewhat flustered.
+The first time they had run across an iron feather bird, the youth was somewhat flustered.
 He had first used his spear like a broom and swept the bird down to the ground but although the bird could not fly, it was very fast on the ground and it took three javelin throws to slow it.
 Finally, he used his spear to skewer the iron feather bird’s belly—which also destroyed the spear tip.

 But now, Zhen Jin’s technique was more sophisticated, he had discovered an iron feather bird was the most dangerous when it was leaping down from the trees but simultaneously, when in the air, its neck was exposed, making it also its most vulnerable time.
 With this discovery, an iron feather bird was no longer a threat and became a gift instead.